molily/molily.de/_posts/2017-12-21-robust-javascript.md

 A core assumption of compiling new syntax into old syntax is that a fully equivalent old syntax exists at all.
 This is not always the case.
 Some new ECMAScript 6 features cannot be fully translated into ECMAScript 5.
 Babel does its best to reproduce the semantics, but keep in mind that some detailed behavior cannot be reproduced.

 These difference are not noticeable if you ship the same ECMAScript 5 code to all browsers.
-But in the future it makes sense to ship a smaller built with ECMAScript 6 to the browsers that support it.
+But in the future it makes sense to ship a smaller build with ECMAScript 6 to the browsers that support it.

 Babel primarily deals with syntax extensions, not with extensions to the standard library, the ECMAScript core objects.
 For example, if you write: